QuantEcon/lecture-python.myst/lectures/rand_resp.md

 The theoretical calculations  do a good job of predicting the Monte Carlo results.

-We see that in many situations, especially when the bias is not small, the MSE of the randomized-samplijng  methods is smaller than that of the non-randomized sampling method.
+We see that in many situations, especially when the bias is not small, the MSE of the randomized-sampling  methods is smaller than that of the non-randomized sampling method.

 These differences become larger as  $p$ increases.